Job Opportunities

 This position offers a flexible schedule up to 30 hours per week with day, evening and weekend shifts as required.

-Community Centres throughout the Township
+Community centres throughout the Township

 To ensure that the Township of Wilmot facilities are maintained at a high level of housekeeping standards; ensuring that program requirements are met; and assisting to maintain a safe environment for co-workers and the public.